hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Finally, the FPC Client decrypts any successful encrypted response, coming directly from the FPC Chaincode.
 Then, it delivers the plaintext response to the application layer.
-In the figure above, the enclave endorsement validation is illustrated with step 11 - 13.
+In the figure above, the enclave endorsement validation is illustrated with Step 11 - 13.

 ## TEE Platform Support